-Kerberos is a network-based authentication system that is used by many SCS programs (login, ssh, ftp, rsh, our POP3 mail daemons, and others) to provide secure authentication.
+Kerberos is a network-based authentication system that is used by many SCS programs (login, ssh, rsh, our IMAP and POP3 mail daemons, and others) to provide secure authentication.
 We use Kerberos because it provides a degree of protection against network snooping and other attacks, and allows one to use a single password for logging in to multiple hosts (and instance passwords for other tasks).

 Authentication & tickets

 When you type your password at a service that uses Kerberos (for example, you login to a Facilitized Unix host), your password is used to verify to the Kerberos server that you are who you say you are.
 This is done in a way that does not send your password over the network.
 Once your identity is verified (i.e. you typed in the correct password), the Kerberos server sends back a ticket.
 Tickets have limited lifetimes and are used as credentials to obtain services or additional tickets.

 Kerberos principals, instances, and realmsAny ticket is assigned to a unique principal.
 A Kerberos principal consists of three parts:

 - For users, this can be considered to be the same as your SCS Unix userid (e.g. "bovik").

 - A way to "qualify" the primary.
 For example, in SCS common instances are mail, remote, and root.

 - A Kerberos realm corresponds to an organizational unit and associated Kerberos database.
 It is usually written in uppercase (and is case sensitive).
 The SCS Kerberos realm is CS.CMU.EDU.